Tom Clancy's Splinter Cell: Chaos Theory: Gameplay

 The SC-20K returns with many new attachments, such as a foregrip that reduces recoil and increases accuracy, a launcher that fires non-lethal weaponry, an under-barrel shotgun attachment for close quarters firing, and a prototype 20mm sniper attachment for long-range combat.
 The SC-20K now uses a reflex sight that zooms to 1.5x magnification, while the sniper scope allows from 1.5x to 3.5x magnification.

 A large variety of non-lethal weaponry can be fired from the SC-20K launcher, such as the Sticky Camera, the Sticky Shocker, the Airfoil Round, and the Gas Grenade.
 The Sticky Camera will reveal an image of the area in which it was shot.
 It can also make a clicking sound that will attract enemies and emit a CS gas that will render any enemies in the immediate area unconscious.
 In contrast to former titles, Sam can now use multiple cameras simultaneously.
 He can switch back to any Sticky Camera that has not been destroyed by using the CS gas attack or due to enemy fire.
 The Sticky Shocker will shock and incapacitate its target when fired.
 If shot into a body of water, the shocker will incapacitate all targets in the water.
 The Airfoil Round is a hollow metal ring that will knock out the target.
 It is still possible for an unconscious enemy to die if shot, dropped from a considerable height or dropped into water, no matter how shallow.

 Fisher also has multiple types of grenades.
 There is a gas grenade, which emits a cloud of CS gas that knocks enemies unconscious, a smoke grenade, which provides Fisher with a cloud of smoke to hide in, the flashbang, which will temporarily blind and deafen any enemy near it, and the fragmentation grenade, which will kill any enemy within its blast radius, and send objects flying in all directions.
+The Wallmine also returns from previous installments; a wall-mounted explosive equipped with a motion sensor that detonates when enemies move in front of it.